nicoespeon/understandlegacycode.com/content/blog/key-points-of-working-effectively-with-legacy-code.md

 title: >-
   The key points of Working Effectively with Legacy Code
 date: 2020-02-21T02:05:52.092Z
 description: "This book is a reference.
-Here's my review of its salient points so you understand why it's so recommended."
+Here's my summary of its salient points so you understand why it's so recommended."
 image: /assets/wewlc.jpeg
 ---